giladturok/giladturok.github.io/_pages/about.md

 Hey :wave:!
 I'm a first year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF Graduate Research Fellowship.
 I am also a Guest Researcher at the **Flatiron Institute**.

-My research interests are broadly in **probablistic machine learning** :robot: :
+I'm currently focused on diffusion language models, though my research interests are more broadly in **probablistic machine learning** :robot: :

 - generative models
-- diffusion language models
 - AI4Science
 - sampling & statistical inference